-Fun Things to Do on New Year’s Eve With Kids
+Celebrating New Year’s Eve with Kids

 Firstly, turn back the clock for smaller kids.
 If you think your four-year-old is going to stay up till midnight, you’ve another thing coming – and it’s pretty much guaranteed to end in tears and tantrums (either yours or theirs).

 Around 7pm, put the clock back a few hours and trick them into believing it’s midnight.
 Have a mini celebration and pop them into bed – they’ll be delighted that they saw ‘midnight’ and you won’t have to suffer the consequences.

 You May Also Enjoy How to Get Your Kids To Sleep Early on New Year’s Eve

 Are your children a fan of Trollhunters, Skylanders Academy or All Hail King Julien?
 Netflix has got your back this New Year’s Eve with a host of short videos with a countdown clock to midnight so kids can celebrate the new year in style.

 The videos can be played at any time (not just at midnight) and parents can access the videos by searching “countdown”.
 It’s a genius idea, and it allows children to party earlier in the evening with their favourite characters.

 You May Also Enjoy 50 of the Best Family Movies on Netflix